ElMoha943/ElMoha943/README.md

 # 💬About ME:

 I'm 19 years old, im currently studing IT Engineering at UTN Frro.
 Programming and technology has been my passion since very little and im aspiring to work as a full time dev one day in the future.
-In my free time I like to play videogames, Minecraft is one of my favourites and I also enjoy making servers.
+In my free time I like to play videogames, Minecraft is one of my favourites and I also enjoy making servers for it.
+My native language its Spanish but i have a pretty good knowloadge of English.

 ### - Learning :
 - ✨ C#